mleonetti12/Random-Pokemon-Generator/README.md

 Disclaimer:

 This app is for entertainment and educational purposes only, and may contain copyrighted images and references not owned by the creator.
+I do not claim to own any of these items, and am including them in the app under fair use.

 Copyright Disclaimer under section 107 of the Copyright Act of 1976, allowance is made for “fair use” for purposes such as criticism, comment, news reporting, teaching, scholarship, education and research.

-Fair use is a use permitted by copyright statute that might otherwise be infringing.